verlorengest/BlenderManager/README.md

 2. Double-click on **`blender_manager.exe`** to start the application.
    - If a security prompt appears, click **"Run Anyway"**.
 3. Install Blender by clicking Launch Blender in Main Menu

----

-### **Step 3: Setup the Blender Addon**

-1. Ensure **Blender is already installed** on your system.
-2. Open Blender Manager and go to the **Settings** tab.
-3. Click the **"Setup Addon"** button.
-   - The application will automatically detect all installed Blender versions and install the addon.
-4. Wait for the process to complete.
-A confirmation message will appear once the addon is successfully installed.

----

-### **Step 4: Verify the Addon Installation**

-1. Activate the **Blender Manager** Addon in Addon Management tab.
-2. Click **Launch Blender** in Main Menu.
+4. Select the option which suits you.
-Note: If the Blender Manager addon doesn't appear in the Preferences or Addon Management tab, try installing it manually.
+5. Note: If the Blender Manager addon doesn't appear in the Preferences or Addon Management tab, go to Settings -> Setup Addon or try installing it manually.

 ---

 ### 🎉 **You're All Set!**